 A Jedi Does Not Kill

-The Jedi, sadly, is not Batman.
+The Jedi, sadly, are not Batman.
 They have no rule about refraining from killing people – at least, not the way Batman does.
 But, because they cleave to the light, they make every effort to extend compassion and eliminate harm.
 Unfortunately, they may have to choose between one injury and another bigger one.

 The Jedi do kill, but they do not murder.